weshaggard/azure-rest-api-specs/specification/cts-experience/resource-manager/readme.md

-# cts
+# cts-experience

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for cts.
+This is the AutoRest configuration file for cts-experience.

 ## Getting Started